Master-Mr-Y/Master-Mr-Y/README.md

 ##
 <h1 align="center" style=" font-family: "Galdeano", sans-serif"> Hi there iam Anthony Yosuva 👋 </h1>
 <p >
-I'm <bold>ANTHONY YOSUVA.J</bold>, a BCA student,<br>And passionate Tech Explorer with a strong interest<br> in Python development, AI, cybersecurity, and web technologies.<br> I developed **RIO**, a real-time voice recognition AI assistant,<br> and built a custom web chatbot using Flask ,HTML, CSS, and JavaScript.<br> Driven by curiosity and innovation, I enjoy creating intelligent solutions <br>and continuously expanding my skills in modern technology.
+I'm <b>J.ANTHONY YOSUVA</b>, a BCA student and passionate Tech Explorer with a strong interest in Python development, AI, cybersecurity, and web technologies.
+I developed **RIO**, a real-time voice recognition AI assistant, and built a custom web chatbot using Flask, HTML, CSS, and JavaScript.
+Driven by curiosity and innovation, I enjoy creating intelligent solutions and continuously expanding my skills in modern technology.
+.

 </p>
 <picture>